Image Wrap

 This is, in a word, frustrating.
 No matter how often blogs like this report on the potential technical glitches, human errors, and other problems that can distort readings and cause false positives (such as ketones on the breath, the fact that men and women process ethanol alcohol differently, the fact that the depth of the breath that you blow into the machine can alter BAC results, etc.), we still collectively give breath tests way too much “trust.”

 An experienced Los Angeles criminal defense attorney can review the breath test that officers conducted on you and determine if and how to challenge those results.
-Michael Kraut (of Pasadena’s Kraut Criminal & DUI Lawyers – 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) has the facility and familiarity with DUI law you need.
+Michael Kraut (of Pasadena’s Kraut Law Group Criminal & DUI Lawyers, Inc. – 790 East Colorado Boulevard, 9th floor, Pasadena, California 91101 Phone: (626) 345-1899) has the facility and familiarity with DUI law you need.
 Mr. Kraut served for nearly 15 years as a prosecutor for the city prior to representing defendants of DUI crimes.
 He has a great track record at jury trials, and he has won the respect of peers in the legal community.

 Continue reading